WELCOME TO

 That is the case with our introduction of POET LAUREATE.
 As the picture indicates, the form

 is very round with somewhat recurving, very wide petals.
-The base color is best called a
+The base color is best called a purple lavender with some grape tones.
+Next comes a wide watermark of

-Next comes a wide watermark of lavender blue, and then a chartreuse
+lavender blue, and then a chartreuse throat that centers with a bitter

-throat that centers with a bitter green heart.
-Stemming from its parentage of
+green heart.
+Stemming from its parentage

-then an outer rim of white.
+and then an outer rim of white.

 Additionally, and a matter we like, is the deep veining on the